calistus/netflix_plus/README.md

 ## Before You run the app

 Rename the .env.example to .env and add your own IMDB API Key there.
+You can obtain a test key from the IMDB API website via this link: [https://imdb-api.com/api](https://imdb-api.com/api)

 ## Getting Started